 (ed.)
 Rose Macaulay, Gender and Modernity (Routledge, 2017)

 This is a collection of essays on Rose Macaulay that I’ve been nursing since 2011, when I ran a one-day seminar on her writing.
 Three publishers refused to publish the book because she is not well enough known: the CUP rep told me, unkindly, that she was ‘not far enough up the food chain’.
 Two scholarly journals considered the essays for a special issue and said no. Routledge have said yes, and I herded my weary but faithful contributors to the last deadline in June 2016.
-We hope to be published in 2017: the proofs have gone back an the index is complete.
+We will be published in 2017: the proofs have gone back an the index is complete.

 I wrote the Introduction, a chapter on her essays, of which I have found around 300 that disappeared from sight after their first publication; and an annotated bibliography on everything known that she published.
 The more I discover of her writing, the more excited I am about this book.

 Novelists Against Social Change: Conservative Popular Fiction, 1920-1960 (Palgrave Macmillan, 2015)